NYU CS-GY 6923 Machine Learning

 • Complete Lab 1, Due 11:59pm, Monday 9/16

-2. 9/13 Finish Multiple Linear Regression, Data Transformations, Model Selection, Regularization
+2. 9/13 Finish Multiple Linear Regression, Data Transformations, Model Selection

 Bayesian Methods and Probabilistic Models